officelearn/azure-docs.sv-se/articles/iot-pnp/quickstart-create-pnp-device-linux.md

 ---
-title: Skapa en Azure IoT Plug and Play Preview-enhet (Linux) | Microsoft Docs
+title: Create an Azure IoT Plug and Play Preview device (Linux) | Microsoft Docs
-description: Använd en enhets kapacitets modell för att generera enhets kod.
-Kör sedan enhets koden och se till att enheten är ansluten till IoT Hub.
+description: Use a device capability model to generate device code.
+Then run the device code and see the device connect to your IoT Hub.
 author: dominicbetts
 ms.author: dobett
 ms.date: 09/10/2019